Monsters University (soundtrack): Development

+The instrumental piece "Scare Pig" features bars from "Gaudeamus igitur", a popular academic graduation and commercium song in many European countries and universities.

 Release

 Walt Disney Records released the soundtrack on June 18, 2013, three days prior to the film's release.
 The song "Roar" was preceded as the single on June 4, that was accompanied with the remixes of the track by Style of Eye and Yogi.

 Critical reception

 Filmtracks.com wrote "while it would have been nice to hear the Monsters, Inc. score extended and better defined in the prequel, it's clear that a completely new musical direction was intended for Monsters University.
 Unfortunately, while the overarching thematic continuity is improved, the general personality of the work fails to really grab you, much like the original."
 Corey Hall of Metro Times wrote "the jubilant marching band-inspired soundtrack, are enough to keep kids enthralled and parents amused."
 Martin Barratt of The Salvation Army wrote "The soundtrack from Oscar winner Randy Newman was especially enjoyable.
 The jazzed-up drumline marching band music has a wide range of emotions and really adds to the film."
 Kimberley Jones of The Austin Chronicle summarized "composer Randy Newman keeps the energy level high with his drumline-heavy score."